 DungeonVille: You're an evil wizard, luring parties of adventurers into your dungeons of doom.
 Death is quick and victory is capricious in this quick-playing card game by James Ernest and Mike Selinker.
 Released in 2006 by Z-Man Games.
 German edition "Fiese Verliese" published by Pegasus Spiele. [out of print]

 Gloria Mundi: Start with everything, end up with nothing.
 You're a Roman aristocrat during the fall of Rome.
 Get out with the goods before the Visigoth destroys everything you have.
 This Euro-style strategy game was designed by James Ernest and Mike Selinker and released by Rio Grande Games in 2006.
-It's nearly out of print now and somewhat hard to find, but you might want to pick up a copy because a little bird is telling you that new cards (and rules) are on their way in 2012.
+It's out of print now and somewhat hard to find, but a little bird is telling you that a new version is on its way.
+Someday.

 Link 26: Published by Mindware in 2008, Link 26 is a twist on the classic word game of Geography: choose a topic, pick a word, and continue with new words that use the end letter of the last word.
 The twist is that every letter can only be used once.
 It's a perennial favorite at national puzzlers conventions, and that should tell you something.
 Link 26 was designed by James Ernest and Mike Selinker.